IThisGuyHere/SkylandersSwapForce_Manual/README.md

 ## Required Hardware/Software

 - Dolphin or another emulator that supports the Portal of Power, or a playable PC/console copy of the game.
-If using a physical Portal, at least one Skylander from each element is manditory.
+At least one Skylander from each element is manditory.

 ## Installation Procedures